 Exercising on a Low-Carb Diet

 Exercise is an important part of any healthy diet, and it’s especially important on a low-carb diet.
 By exercising regularly and eating lots of nutrient-dense foods, you’ll feel better than you would if you went on a standard carb-heavy diet that didn’t include exercise.
-Exercise can help your body burn fat more efficiently, which not only helps you lose weight faster but also makes it easier to keep the weight off in the long run.
+Exercising helps your body burn fat better, making it easier to lose weight and keep it off in the long term.

 There are many different types of exercise that can be beneficial for people following low-carb diets.
 Resistance training (such as lifting weights) builds muscle mass and strength, which will help reduce overall body fat levels even if they’re not performing cardio exercises like running or cycling every day.
 Some people prefer doing high-intensity interval training (HIIT) workouts because they’re less time-consuming than traditional aerobic activities such as jogging at a moderate pace for 30 minutes at a time; on average, HIIT workouts take about 20 minutes from start to finish!